 - Direct Contact -

-- Positions with the possibility of care, supervision, guidance or control of minors and/or routine interaction with minors.
+- Positions with the possibility of care, supervision, guidance or control of children or routine interaction with children.

 - One-On-One Contact -